 The proposed amendments will only correct errors for surviving spouses that were eligible for and receiving the PSO benefit.
 If an individual received a PSO benefit in error, this amendment will not correct that election of a back drop.
 Further, this amendment only corrects past errors, it does not allow future surviving spouses to elect a back drop at the time they receive a PSO.

 Effective Date.
-January 1, 2002.
+January 1, 2002, which is the beginning of the Plan Year in which the errors first occurred.